• Menu

 View of Sierra Madre Sur enroute to Pluma Hidalgo

-Next, we began the winding drive up the mountains to Pluma Hidalgo.
-The highway, flanked with bamboo and other vegetation, offers wide vistas of the mountains, steep slopes and deep valleys.
+The winding drive up the mountains to Pluma Hidalgo is flanked with bamboo and other vegetation, offering wide vistas of the mountains, steep slopes and deep valleys.

-So, instead we explored the hand-painted murals within the Municipal Hall.
-The murals feature various motifs from the region’s history such as pirates, iguanas, the boat of Saint Thomas and Vicente Ramón Guerrero Saldaña (1782-1831).
+One of the highlights is exploring the hand-painted murals within the Municipal Hall.
+They feature various motifs from the region’s history such as pirates, iguanas, the boat of Saint Thomas and Vicente Ramón Guerrero Saldaña (1782-1831).

 He is depicted looking remarkably like Elvis, but was one of the leaders in the Resistance stage of the Mexican War of Independence.